vidbina/vidbina.github.io/_posts/2017-05-29-excuse-me-wildcard.markdown

 watchful eye over my stuff it deduced that a "sporty outfit" and a _bald head_ had a high probability of fitting the _male_ profile.

 Well...
-I was wrong.
+I was wrong :pensive:.
 Technically, I was correct but any trained classifier is bound to make some misclassifications from time to time.
 This misclassification is perfectly palatable when we're just working the math but becomes painful when materialized into a social encounter.